Rae Baker

 Professional Summary

-Finding outlets for action is an important part of their practice, from labor organizing and tenant activism, to building partnerships with the movement against police brutality.
+Finding outlets for action is an important part of their practice, from labor organizing and tenant activism, to building partnerships for community safety.
 They were a member of the Tricycle Collective (2015-2019), a Detroit-based foreclosure support group serving households at risk of property tax foreclosure, and later served as a director in one of Detroit’s housing legal aid non-profits throughout the ongoing COVID-19 pandemic.
 With fellow tenants, they co-founded Detroit Renter City (2019-2021), a city-wide tenant action group working to stop evictions and the displacement of Black Detroiters.
-They also contributed to a multi-year community safety survey initiated by the Green light Black Futures coalition in Detroit that critically assessed the city's public-private-community surveillance program, and contributed to the analysis and authorship of the report "We Want Safety, Not Surveillance: What Safety Means and What Residents Want" (2022).
-Their current research projects include critical examination of Shot Spotter technology, organizing as a research method, and ongoign tenant and housing research.

-Dr. Baker is currently co-editing an Urban Studies Foundation-funded volume about tenant activism and perspectives emerging from the COVID-19 pandemic.
-They are a member of the Decolonizing Cities Collective, Urban Praxis Workshop, a Fulbright alum, and a first-generation high school and university graduate.
+Dr. Baker recently co-edited an Urban Studies Foundation-funded volume about tenant activism and perspectives emerging from the COVID-19 pandemic.
+They are a member of the Decolonizing Cities Collective, Urban Praxis Workshop, a Fulbright alum, and a first-generation university graduate.
 They are an assistant professor in the Education and Community Action Research doctoral program at the University of Cincinnati, and a past instructor with the Prison Mindfulness Institute.

 In pursuit of ongoing learning, they recently completed a post-graduate certificate in trauma informed practice from the School of Social Work at Wilfrid Laurier University (Ontario, Canada).
 They have a PhD in critical geography from York University (Toronto, Canada), and an MA in labor studies from McMaster University (Hamilton, Canada).